Skip to main content

 For air-gapped environments or organizations requiring custom update control, use self-hosted CRX deployment.

-Windows - Group Policy (Self-Hosted)
+Windows - Group Policy (self-hosted)

 Add value in format: [extension-id];[update-url]